docksal/docksal/docs/content/core/system-dns.md

 ## Disabling the Resolver {#disable}

-If you run into issues with DNS resolution on the host machine, try disabling the build-in DNS resolver:
+If you run into issues with DNS resolution on the host machine, try disabling the built-in DNS resolver:

 ```bash
 fin config set --global DOCKSAL_DNS_DISABLED=1